unionai-oss/pandera/docs/source/dtypes.rst

 ~~~~~~~~~~~

 Pandera defines its own interface for data types in order to abstract the
-specificities of dataframe-like data structures in the python ecosystem, such
+specifics of dataframe-like data structures in the python ecosystem, such
 as Apache Spark, Apache Arrow and xarray.

 .. note:: In the following section ``Pandera Data Type`` refers to a